Tag Archives: non-fiction

 From the accumulation of fragments, made readable by the diary-like presentation, there emerges a quiet self-portrait of a creative spirit, part of a creative community, immersed in the world of literature, music, drama, art, doing her bit to make sense of it all.
 A self portrait of a woman facing the vicissitudes of ageing and mortality.
 A generous sharing of self from someone who is immensely likeable.

 Antigone Kefala was born in Romania in 1935 and after living in Greece and New Zealand migrated to Australia in 1960.
 Her first collection of poetry in English, The Alien, was published a little over a decade later.
-She has written three works of fiction, five poetry collections and three collections of journals.
-This book, which has been ominously described by its publisher as her final work, is the third of the journals.
+She has written three works of fiction, five poetry collections and two collections of journals.
+This book, which has been ominously described by its publisher as her final work, is the second of the journals.

 I am grateful to Giramondo Publishing for my complimentary copy of Late Journals.